NoBlackBoxes/LastBlackBox/course/bootcamp/day_2/README.md

 - ***Task 5***: Build a Theremin
   - What if you used the analog voltage signal measured from your light sensor to change the frequency of the "tone" playing on your buzzer?
 Hmm...
 - ***Task 6***: ***Have fun!***

-### Programming Arduino

-- If you are new to programming microcontrollers (or programming in general), then watch this video before starting the programming tasks: [Programming Arduino](https://vimeo.com/627783660)

 ----